What can gender-based violence look like?

-Many people assume abuse means that physical violence is happening, but that’s not always the case!
-Abuse comes in many forms—it’s not just physical.
-Explore below to learn a few of the common types of abuse so you can better identify them.
+Many people assume gender-based violence means that physical violence is happening, but that’s not always the case!
+GBV comes in many forms - it’s not just physical.

 Types of Abuse